 For ganache filling:

-- 405g Valrhona Dulcey blond chocolate fèves (or roughly chopped from a bar), or homemade caramelized white chocolate
+- 405g Valrhona Dulcey blonde chocolate fèves (or roughly chopped from a bar), or homemade caramelized white chocolate

 - 200g heavy whipping cream